 On retail are many styles and designs – each with unique features that make it stand out from the other.
 There are complimentary ventilation fan models that arrive with heat lamps or other light fixtures.

 Among other sophisticated models are Bluetooth capability, speakers, and wireless music streaming through a smartphone, media system, or tablet.

 It is important to pay close attention to sound ratings when shopping for bathroom ventilation fan options.
-At first this might seem like a minor point, however, loud fans can be quite distracting as you relax in your bathtub.
-Narrow your search to devices that not exceed 1.0 sound rating.
+At first, this might seem like a minor point, however, loud fans can be quite distracting as you relax in your bathtub.
+Narrow your search to devices that not exceed the 1.0 sound rating.

 HVI certification – Any fan that has been HVI certified is a green light for shoppers.
 This is proof that the device has met industry standards.
 Make your choice according to size recommendations and installation ease as highlighted by the HVI certification.